 These juveniles are the universe for the data analyses in Easy Access to the Census of Juveniles in Residential Placement.
 Facility residents age 21 or older, and any nonoffenders are not included in Easy Access to the Census of Juveniles in Residential Placement.

-The Bureau of the Census (Census) mails out CJRP forms to nearly 4,000 identified facilities.
+The Bureau of the Census (Census) mails out CJRP forms to all identified facilities.
 Of these facilities, some turn out to be closed on the reference date.
 A few additional facilities are identified as open on the reference date after the initial mailout (through responses from facilities or other contacts) and are subsequently sent forms.
 Of the facilities open on the reference date, some may be temporarily out of scope (i.e., they did not hold offenders on the reference date).
 Some facilities may be identified as permanently out of scope (i.e., they were not able to hold juvenile offenders over night).
 The remaining facilities are identified as in-scope.
 Of the in-scope facilities a small number may not send back the census forms nor respond to several phone calls from Census Bureau personnel requesting participation in the census.
 These facilities are designated non-respondents and the Census Bureau imputes responses for them.
-Using the number of in-scope facilities as a base, the CJRP facility response rate was 96% in 1997, 100% in 1999, 99% in 2001, 100% in 2003, 100% in 2006, 100% in 2007, 93% in 2010, and 95% in 2011.
+Using the number of in-scope facilities as a base, the CJRP facility response rate was 96% in 1997, 100% in 1999, 99% in 2001, 100% in 2003, 100% in 2006, 100% in 2007, 93% in 2010, 95% in 2011, and 92% in 2013.

 Some facilities were not able to provide all the information requested for all juveniles meeting CJRP inclusion criteria.
 Roughly 1 in 6 records have had data imputed for one or more variables because information was missing.
 Data were imputed from complete records to fill in incomplete records.
 Therefore, reported CJRP estimates regarding the characteristics of juveniles in custody may differ from their actual characteristics.
 More detail on the imputation procedures is available upon request.